puppetlabs-toy-chest/puppet-quest-guide/quests/agent_setup.md

 infrastructure, and finally use the `site.pp` manifest to apply some simple Puppet code on these new nodes.

-**Please note:** In this quest we will be using docker to run multiple nodes on a single VM.
-This quest and the following Application Orchestrator quest require a working internet connection.
-Our goal is to give you a lightweight environment where you can learn how Puppet works in a multi-node environment, but we achieve this at a certain cost to stability.
-We apologize for any issues that come up as we continue to iterate on this system.
-Feel free to contact us at [learningvm@puppet.com](mailto:learningvm@puppet.com).
+**Please note:** This quest and the following Application Orchestrator quest require a working internet connection.
+If you're running the VM offline, please check the setup instructions to see how to configure the VM to access the the internet.

+We understand that some users will prefer to use the VM in an environment without an internet connection or on a network configured with proxy settings or firewall rules that may make it difficult to complete this quest and the following quest.
+We are working on a solution that will allow the full content of the Learning VM to be run offline, and we appreciate your patience in the mean time!

 When you're ready to get started, type the following command: